minhtanngo/Banking-Marketing-Analysis/README.md

 # Banking-Marketing-Analysis
 This is Banking Marketing Analysis project for IBM Tech Demo Day

+## Objective

+In general, datasets which contain marketing data can be used for 2 different business goals:

+- Prediction of marketing campaign results for each client, as well as explanation of factors that influence campaign outcomes.
+This aids in determining how to make marketing campaigns more effective.
+- Identifying client categories based on data from customers who have signed up for a term deposit.
+This aids in the identification of a consumer profile that is more likely to purchase the product and the development of more focused marketing efforts.

+This dataset contains banking marketing campaign data and we can use it to optimize marketing campaigns to attract more customers to term deposit subscription.

-What is term deposit?
+## What is term deposit?

 A Term deposit is a deposit that a bank or a financial institurion offers with a fixed rate (often better than just opening deposit account) in which your money will be returned back at a specific maturity time.

 ## Attribute descriptions